bstrahija/Lack/README.md

 There's also a possibility to use partials.
 The template directory has 2 subfolders **core** and **partials**.
 You can place your partials in any of them, but best practice is to put the **header**, **footer**, **aside** and **navigation** partials in the **core** folder.

-Then you can simply include the partials in the temaplates.
+Then you can simply include the partials in the templates.
 An example would be something like this:

 	{header}